 All shore excursions during your 11-day travel program are led by expert guides, and guests are divided into three groups, guaranteeing there are never more than 15 passengers touring together.
 Electronic listening devices are complimentary to all guests in order to ensure that guests are able to hear their guides, without disturbing nearby wildlife.

 The comfort and safety of our guests is our first priority.
-Smoking is not permitted in the suites or enclosed, public areas on board the Delfin II.
+Smoking is not permitted in the suites or enclosed, public areas on board the Delfin III.
 There is a designated smoking area on the Sun Deck.
 Land properties will have designated smoking areas.